Mikelesi/AudioMixerBegelesy/README.md

 Use the following keyboard shortcuts to control the application:
 - Volume Up: F18 (default, can be changed in the GUI)
 - Volume Down: F17 (default, can be changed in the GUI)
+- Cycle Sessions: F20 (defualt, can be changed in the GUI)
 - Cycle Favorites Sessions: F19 (default, can be changed in the GUI)

 You can add or remove audio sessions from favorites using the buttons provided in the GUI.